graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 `std::launch::deferred` is that if it turns out that the async task isn't needed then it just won't be run at all when the future goes out of scope.

+Packaged Tasks and Promises
+--

+There are other ways to set the values associated with a `future`.
+One is to setup a `packaged_task` that allows a task to be tied to a `future` before it is sent off for dispatch - this is useful if you have a task queue, but want to make sure you can get a handle on the result of the function before it is sent to the queue.

+The other is to extract a `promise` from an already created `future` and send it as a parameter elsewhere in the program.
+When the `promise` is set the value of the `future` is came from becomes available.

 # Exercises